mitranim/fpx/docs/html/partials/dict.md

 ## Dict

-Utils for dealing with dictionaries (typically called "objects") and object properties.
+Utils for dealing with dictionaries (usually called "objects") and object properties.
 Like all other `fpx` functions, they treat their arguments as immutables and never modify them.

 ---

 ### `get(value, key)`

-Reads property `key` from `value`.
-Similar to the bracket notation:
-`value[key]`.
-Advantages over the bracket notation: safe to use on `null` or `undefined` values, compatible with function composition.
+Same as `value[key]`, but safe to use on `null` or `undefined`.

 ```js
 get()